JustinKnueppel/Chess-Java/README.md

                 └── White-Rook.png
 ```

 This game is created using the Model-View-Controller (MVC) architecture.
-The entry point to run is the chess.view.View class which will load the GUI.
+The entry point to run is the chess.game.Main class which will load the GUI.

 ## TODO